nmeans/deployflow/README.markdown

 After you've tested in staging, you're ready to promote your tag to master and roll it out to production.
-All you have to do is `cap production deploy`, and deployflow will ask which tag you'd like to promote (suggesting your most recent automatically), merge that tag over to your master branch, push to origin, and deploy the head of your master branch to production.
+All you have to do is `cap production deploy`, and deployflow will ask which tag you'd like to promote (suggesting your most recent automatically), merge that tag over to your master branch, push to origin, and deploy that tag to production.

 Credits
 -------